deadlyvipers/dojo_rules/introduction.md

-hi, Im Lumir and Im learing advanced git techniques on codeschool
+hi, Im Lumir and Im learing advanced git techniques on codeschool and my favorite path in codeschool is git